 Well, if you think about it, “French Touch” as a musical phenomenon was around long before the 1990s.
 Erik Satie and Claude Debussy were the French Touch of the 1900s, along with Maurice Ravel.
 Then came musicians like Olivier Messiaen, Michel Legrand, Vladimir Cosma and Michel Mange.
 So the talent has always been there, but since talent alone isn’t enough, I’d say one of the important aspects was to have an ecosystem of people who were ambitious about spreading the music.
 It’s the same in other industries – what would Yves Saint Laurent have been without Pierre Bergé as his patron and business partner?
 Sure, Saint Lauren and Pierre Cardin were the French Touch of fashion, but around them were a group of people who had the vision to make their work possible.

 Another important thing was the mindset of those supporters.
 I can’t tell you how many times the media has written stories about the “small French guys” who pursue global business ventures beyond their reach, as if it were something overambitious – give me a break.
 Don’t you think The Beatles felt like the “small guys” from Liverpool in the 60s?
 Going to London for them was just as intimidating as it was for a rural American to move to New York.
 The Beatles even had to build up their music skills in Hamburg first because of how tough the London scene was.
-So being a “small guy” is nothing remarkable, and success has a lot to do with self-believe, which executives like Philippe Ascoli and Emmanuel de Buretel had.
+So being a “small guy” is nothing remarkable, and success has a lot to do with self-belief, which executives like Philippe Ascoli and Emmanuel de Buretel had.
 Even the French producers of the 70s and 80s, like Henri Belolo and Jean-Michel Jarre, had that mentality as well.
 They never let the “small guy” label stand in their way, and that was a reason for their success.

 – Since the major labels generally weren’t interested, who were some of the indie labels that supported the 90s French Touch scene?